 Such an approach emphasises a search for meaning; an appraisal of events and one’s own coping strategies.
 The individual, the family and the larger society to find a different place for lost opportunities and deceased people.

-SOME POSSIBLE EXPERIMENTS
+SOME OTHER EXPERIMENTS

 Affirmation work helps here.
 Affirmations are short, positive statements we can hear in our heads, or even say out loud.
 I am including a small sample on another page along with further discussion about this form of safe experiment.